Want to learn how you could legitimately live rent free?

 I mentioned this tip earlier when discussing how living with your relatives can eliminate your rent expense, and how you may wish to help around the house with chores to show your appreciation.
 If you decide to share an apartment with others, offer to help around the place in exchange for not paying rent.
 You could cook food, do the laundry, buy the groceries, or anything else that your roommates agree upon.

 Barter roommates are also called roommaids, and while the title doesn’t sound glorious, your wallet will certainly feel happy as it fattens over the months.

-Recover your rent through extra income
+9. Recover your rent through extra income

 This isn’t an entirely rent-free living option but it does help you reimburse your rent expense.
 You can list your space on Airbnb or sublet your apartment or home at a rate that offers a full recovery of your rent cost or a slight profit.